Tilia cordata 'Roelvo' - STD 8-10 CM C35

 Bulletpoints

-* Copper-brown shoots
+* copper-brown shoots

-* the flowers are heavily favoured by bees, bumblebees and hoverflies
+* the blossoms are very popular with bees, bumblebees and hoverflies

 * fragrant flowers